nghialam12795/penmacs_theme/README.md

 ### Use a custom flycheck fringe bitmap

-If you don't use spacemacs and want to get the same look of flycheck fringe bitmap, you can put the following snippet into your `init.el` (this assumes you are using `use-package`):
+If you don't use penmacs and want to get the same look of flycheck fringe bitmap, you can put the following snippet into your `init.el` (this assumes you are using `use-package`):

 ```elisp
 (use-package flycheck